Husvalou/duck-dueller-2024/README.md

 <h2 align="center">
    Are there any known issues?
 </h2>
 This bot is, of course, not perfect.
-Here is a list of issues I am currently aware of and will eventually fix (these aren't breaking issues):

 - Bot dodges players that left the queue